coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 helmet.
 When placed upon the head, however, its curse immediately takes effect (Will DC 15 negates).
-On a failed save, the alignment of the wearer is radically altered to an alignment as different as possible from the former alignment---good to evil, chaotic to lawful, neutral to some extreme commitment (LE, LG, CE, or CG).
+On a failed save, the alignment of the wearer is radically altered to an alignment as different as possible from the former alignment—good to evil, chaotic to lawful, neutral to some extreme commitment (LE, LG, CE, or CG).
 Alteration in alignment is mental as well as moral, and the individual changed by the magic thoroughly enjoys his new outlook.
 A character who succeeds on his save